amiroff/NextBook/content/reference/fencedcode.md

 ## Clipboard Button

-Any code block will have automatic `Copy` icon clicking which copies contents of code block to clipboard.
+Any code block will have automatic `Copy` icon clicking which copies contents of code block to clipboard unless you pass `nocopy` meta value to code fence.

 ## Code Header Information